 What Is Event Communication?

-Many might think event communication is centered around event marketing, including items such as how your attendees learn of the event or reminders sent with important information before attending.
-However, there’s a considerable amount of necessary information that must be effectively and efficiently communicated before, during, and after the event.
+Many might think event communication is centered around event marketing, including items such as how your attendees learn about the event or how reminders are sent with important information before attending.
+However, there's a considerable amount of necessary information that must be effectively and efficiently communicated before, during, and after the event.
 Event communications encompass all details being dispersed, not just with guests but also with presenters, vendors, venues, entertainment, and the event planning team.

-Further, it’s important to note that event communication isn’t just about relaying information.
+It's also important to note that event communication isn't just about relaying information.
 Effective communication relies on speaking and listening, so event communication also includes listening to the needs of the client and guests.
 Listening is an imperative aspect of all successful communication.

 Why Is Event Communication Vital?